RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 <td class="gt_row gt_left">You must include graphs and tables in your paper and they must be to a high standard.
 They must be well formatted and camera-ready They should be clear and digestible.
 They must: 1) serve a clear purpose; 2) be fully self-contained through appropriate use of labels/explanations, etc; and 3) appropriately sized and colored (or appropriate significant figures in the case of stats).</td></tr>
     <tr><td class="gt_row gt_left">Reference list</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 3 - 'One minor issue'; 4 - 'Perfect'</td>
-<td class="gt_row gt_left">All data/software/literature/etc are appropriately noted and cited.
-You must cite the software and software packages that you use.
-You must cite the datasets that you use.
-You must cite literature that you refer to (and you should refer to literature).
-If you take a small chunk of code from Stack Overflow, then add the page in a comment next to the code.
-If you take a large chunk of code then cite it fully.
-3 means one minor issue.
-More than one minor issue receives 0.</td></tr>
+<td class="gt_row gt_left">All data, software, literature, and any other relevant material, are cited in-text and included in a reference list made using bibtex.
+A few lines of code from Stack Overflow or similar, should be acknowledged just with a comment in the script immediately preceding the use of the code.
+Larger chunks of code should be fully acknowledged with an in-text citation and appear in the reference list.</td></tr>
     <tr><td class="gt_row gt_left">Reproducibility</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
 <td class="gt_row gt_left">The paper and analysis must be fully reproducible.
 A detailed README is included.
 All code should be thoroughly documented.
 An R project must be used.
 Do not use setwd().
 The code must appropriately read data, prepare it, create plots, conduct analysis, generate documents, etc. Seeds are used where needed.
 Code must have a preamble etc. You must appropriately document your scripts such that someone coming in could follow them.
 Your repo must be thoroughly organized and not contain extraneous files.</td></tr>